Finally, a video post here, where I explain some very basic pointers on why not to focus on conversion rate.

 The main reason for this video is that I’ve had multiple E-commerce clients and potential clients of mine come to me with a Conversion rate obsessions and for CRO work (Conversion rate optimization) – now we don’t exactly help in CRO, but we definitely help in understanding your customers and your marketing process deeply via our Marketing and Customer analytics offerings, which eventually improves bottom line and has a long-term picture in mind.

-Adding a quick summary and some top pointers from the video and on this topic that you should be fully aware on
+Lastly, Adding a quick summary and some top pointers from the video and on this topic that you should be fully aware on

 - The conversion rate is not an actionable metric.
 That’s just enough to put decision makers off in most cases!
 Insights as always are pointless without an action.